Neethan Shan

-Neethan Shanmugarajah (Note: நீதன் சண்முகராஜா) (born December 24, 1978) is a Canadian politician who has represented Ward 25 Scarborough—Rouge Park on Toronto City Council since September 2025, previously holding the seat from February 2017 to November 2018.
-He also was the chair of the Toronto District School Board (TDSB) from 2024 to 2025, and trustee for Ward 17 Scarborough Centre from 2022 to 2025.
+Neethan Shanmugarajah (born December 24, 1978) is a Canadian politician and youth advocate.
+He currently represents Ward 25 Scarborough—Rouge Park on Toronto City Council, and is Toronto's first Tamil-Canadian councillor.

-Shan is the first Tamil-Canadian elected to city council.
-He was previously a TDSB trustee from 2016 to 2017 and a York Region District School Board (YRDSB) trustee from 2006 to 2010.
-In provincial politics, Shan served as the president of the Ontario New Democratic Party.

 Early life and career

 Shan was born on December 24, 1978, in Jaffna in northern Sri Lanka.
+He was born Neethan Shanmugarajah.
 His father was from Neduntivu and his mother from Analaitivu.
 He moved to Canada as a refugee in 1995 aged 16.

 Shan completed an honours bachelor of science (BSc) from the University of Toronto in 2001 and a bachelor of education (BEd) from the Ontario Institute for Studies in Education (OISE) in 2003.
 He later received a master of education (MEd) in sociology and equity studies in education from OISE in 2012.

 He began his career as a youth outreach worker in Malvern, Toronto.
 In 2001, aged 22, he became executive director of Canadian Tamil Youth Development Centre (CanTYD), a social service agency.
 He then became manager of youth programs at Malvern Family Resource Centre.
 In 2007, he became executive director of Council of Agencies Serving South Asians.

 Shan was vice-chair of the National Council of Canadian Tamils and chair of the Tamil Heritage Month Committee, which he founded in 2009.
 He has served numerous other community groups including Better Ballot Initiative; Boreal Institute for Civil Society (project director); Canadian Tamil Congress; Community Use of Schools Council; Malvern Community Coalition; Parent Action on Drugs (project coordinator); Scarborough Youth Task Group; Tsunami Relief Coordinating Committee; and the Youth Gang Work Group.
 He is also involved with Canadian Multicultural Radio, Tamil Vision International, the Tamil Canadian Centre for Civic Action, and the Urban Alliance on Race Relations.
 He was also a professor at Seneca College of Applied Arts and Technology.

-Political career
+Political timeline

+Shan was elected in 2006 to the York Region District School Board representing Wards 7 and 8 in Markham.

+He later served with the Toronto District School Board in 2016 until 2017.

+While trustee, in 2016 Shan ran in a Provincial by election for Scarborough Rouge River (provincial district) coming in third behind the winner, Raymond Cho.

+In 2017, Shan won a municipal by-election to represent Ward 42 (Scarborough—Rouge River) on Toronto City Council.

+Shan was defeated in the 2018 Toronto municipal election losing to Jennifer McKelvie.

+He returned to the Toronto District School board's Ward 17 in the 2022 General Municipal Election.

+In a September 2025 municipal by election he was elected to represent Ward 25 Scarborough—Rouge Park on Toronto City Council.